 • It can also help you eat more nutrient-dense foods, find your happy weight, reduce food waste and unnecessary expenses, and improve your overall well-being.

-• By following our SIMPLE expert’s guide to meal planning, you can quickly go from meal planning novice to pro in ten easy steps.
+• By following our Simple expert’s guide to meal planning, you can quickly go from meal planning novice to pro in ten easy steps.

 What is meal planning?